-- Topsoil stripping to maintain the integrity of the topsoil from the existing vegetation communities;
+- Topsoil stripping to maintain the integrity of the topsoil from the existing vegetation communities.

-- Direct return of topsoil (where feasible);
+- Direct return of topsoil (where feasible).

-- Topsoil stockpile management procedures;
+- Topsoil stockpile management procedures

-- Topsoil management zones; and
+- Topsoil management zones.

 - Topsoil and composted mulch amelioration.

-Topsoils from EEC and Non-EEC vegetation communities will be stripped and stockpiled together (hereafter referred to as Bushland Topsoils).
-Topsoil stripped from pasture areas is to be stripped and stockpiled separately (hereafter referred to as Landscape Topsoils).
+Topsoils from EEC and Non-EEC vegetation communities will be stripped and stockpiled together, or where feasible, separately by vegetation community type (hereafter referred to as Bushland Topsoil).
+Topsoil stripped from pasture areas is to be stripped and stockpiled separately (hereafter referred to as Landscape Topsoil).